radaisystems/soccer-with-chance-of-cloud-challenge/README.md

 In this league, a draw (tie) is worth 1 point and a win is worth 3 points.
 A loss is worth 0 points.
 If two or more teams have the same number of points, they should have the same rank and be printed in alphabetical order (as in the tie for 3rd place in the sample data).
 Ranks are assigned according to [standard competition (1224) ranking](https://en.wikipedia.org/wiki/Ranking#Standard_competition_ranking_(%221224%22_ranking)).

-We expect the resulting output of the provided `sample-input.txt` file to *exactly match the contents* of `expected-output.txt`.
+We expect the resulting output of the provided `data/sample-input.txt` file to *exactly match the contents* of `expected-output.txt`.

 ## Guidelines

 For the programming languages allowed we would prefer that you use Python.
 If Python is not a programming language that you use often, please choose a language that is both comfortable for you and suited to the task.
 However _we would be very impress_ if you are able to submit the challenge in a pythonic fashion (don't worry we would be rating your submission keeping this in mind!).

+Your script will need to download the sample-input.txt file from the S3 bucket.
+That file should be downloaded if it does not exist locally or was last downloaded the previous day.

-Your solution should be able to be run (and if applicable, built) from the command line.
+Your solution should be able to be run from the command line.
 Please include appropriate scripts and instructions for running your application and your tests.

 If you use other libraries installed by a common package manager (pip, poetry, npm, gradle, etc.), it is not necessary to commit the installed packages.